soravux/scoop/doc/usage.rst

 their Futures both locally and remotely.
-Futures executed locally will be computed upon access (iteration for the :meth:`~scoop.futures.map` and :meth:`~scoop._types.Future.result` for :meth:`~scoop.futures.submit`).
-Futures distributed remotely will be executed right away.
+Futures executed locally will be computed upon access (iteration for the :meth:`~scoop.futures.map` and :meth:`~scoop._types.Future.result` for :meth:`~scoop.futures.submit`).Futures distributed remotely will be executed right away.

 Large datasets
 ~~~~~~~~~~~~~~

 Every parameter sent to a function by a :meth:`~scoop.futures.map` or
 :meth:`~scoop.futures.submit` gets serialized and sent within the Future to its
 worker.
+It results in slow speeds and network overload when sending large
+elements as a parameter to your function(s).

-Consider using a global variable in your module scope for passing large
+You should consider using a global variable in your module scope for passing
-elements; it will then be loaded on launch by every worker and won't overload
+large elements; it will then be loaded on launch by every worker and won't
-your network.
+overload your network.

 Incorrect::